Effects of long-term benzodiazepine use: Evidence of neurotoxicity

 A CT study in 1993 investigated brain damage in benzodiazepine users and found no overall differences to a healthy control group.

 A study in 2000 found that long-term benzodiazepine therapy does not result in brain abnormalities.

 Withdrawal from high-dose use of nitrazepam anecdotally was alleged in 2001 to have caused severe shock of the whole brain with diffuse slow activity on EEG in one patient after 25 years of use.
 After withdrawal, abnormalities in hypofrontal brain wave patterns persisted beyond the withdrawal syndrome, which suggested to the authors that organic brain damage occurred from chronic high-dose use of nitrazepam.

 Professor Heather Ashton, a leading expert on benzodiazepines from Newcastle University Institute of Neuroscience, has stated that there is no structural damage from benzodiazepines, and advocates for further research into long-lasting or possibly permanent symptoms of long-term use of benzodiazepines as of 1996.
 She has stated that she believes that the most likely explanation for lasting symptoms is persisting but slowly resolving functional changes at the GABAA benzodiazepine receptor level.
 Newer and more detailed brain scanning technologies such as PET scans and MRI scans had as of 2002 to her knowledge never been used to investigate the question of whether benzodiazepines cause functional or structural brain damage.

+A 2022 study employing florbetapir (18F) PET and MRI to obtain Total Standardized Uptake Value Ratio (SUVR) of brain amyloid load and hippocampal volume (HV), respectively, in a sample of chronic BZD users and nonusers, was conducted in older adults with minor memory/cognitive complaints/issues.
+After controlling for multiple confounding variables, chronic BZD users were more likely to present with depression, anxiety, and apathy than nonusers, while the MRI subgroup of BZD users were more likely to be females with lower education and greater clinical impairment on the clinical dementia rating scale.
+The results showed that SUVR of brain amyloid load and hippocampal volume were significantly lower and higher, respectively, in BZD users compared with nonusers.
+Although short-acting BZDs had a more significant effect on increased HV, the dose and duration of use were not observed to have an effect.
+Thus, the following study found a beneficial effect associated with BZD use on two significant diagnostic markers of Alzheimer's disease.

 A 2018 review of the research found a likely causative role between the use of benzodiazepines and an increased risk of dementia, but the exact nature of the relationship is still a matter of debate.